gmponos/guzzle-log-middleware/README.md

 ]);
 ```

+From now on all Requests will be logged.
+Note that at the example above only requests are logged.

+**Important**

 If no handler is passed the middleware will initialize it's own handler.
 At the moment the default one is `MultiRecordArrayHandler`

 #### MultiRecordArrayHandler

 This is the default handler used from the middleware.
 This handler uses internally the `FixedStrategy` and logs all request
 and responses with level debug.
-This hanlder adds a separate log entry for each Request, Response, Exception or TransferStats.
+This handler adds a separate log entry for each `Request`, `Response`, `Exception` or `TransferStats`.
-The information about each object are added as an array `context` to the log entry.
+The information about each object are added as a `context` array to the log entry.

 #### StringHandler